 Map(s) showing service areas of all involved systems.

-If a supplier hydraulically consolidates another system within its service area, the supplier will have a period of 5 years before being given a new real standard.
+If a supplier hydraulically consolidates another system within its service area, the supplier will have a period of 5 years before being given new water loss standards.

 The supplier must continue to submit annual water loss audits, incorporating the consolidated system into its own audit no more than one year after consolidation.

-In the time period after the consolidation occurs but before the new standard is given, the supplier will have no standard and will not be evaluated for compliance with a standard.
+In the time period after the consolidation occurs but before the new water loss standards are given, the supplier will have no water loss standards and will not be evaluated for compliance with a water loss standard.

-For each year the supplier has no standard, it must survey at least as frequently as the previous period and submit documentation of this requirement to the Board within 6 months of the end of each year.
+For each year the supplier has no real water loss standard, it must survey at least as frequently as the previous period and submit documentation of this requirement to the Board within 6 months of the end of each year.

-New standards will be assessed pursuant to section 981 subdivision (c) starting one full compliance period after the new standard is assigned.
+New real water loss standards will be assessed pursuant to section 981 subdivision (c) starting one full compliance period after the new real water loss standard is assigned.

 Any other adjustment requests may be submitted to the Board at any time and will be considered based on the merits of the proposed change.

-Suppliers that have model inputs that changed significantly from the baseline period may request an adjustment to their standard by submitting a request that includes the following:
+Suppliers that have model inputs that changed significantly from the baseline period may request an adjustment to their water loss standards by submitting a request that includes the following:

 Data for a new baseline period, which consists of 4 consecutive years of water audit data;